14 Qualities of a Good Student

 Self-management skills are among the most important qualities of a good student.
 I can usually tell on the first day of class which students are good self-managers and which are not.
 Unsurprisingly, the good self-managers tend to be better students.

 Which of these personal qualities are most important?
 Below are the seven self-management skills or qualities I think are necessary to be a good student.

 Honestly, this is probably the biggest factor in determining who will graduate college and who will not.

 Self-motivated students have clear reasons for being in college.
-In contrast, those at risk for dropping out of college often show a lack of interest.
+In contrast, those at risk for dropping or failing out of college often show a lack of interest.
 They have no internal motivation so don’t put much effort into school.